 On that note, here are some tips and tricks to access blocked content.
 However, some countries/institutions are strict about internet censorship.
 So if that’s your case, then beware of the consequences.

 6 Simple Hacks To Access Blocked Websites

 If the website is not opening, try replacing ‘http‘ with ‘https‘ in the URL.

 This worked flawlessly on my college WiFi, which has banned Facebook and several other social media sites.
 If you get SSL error saying, the website is not trusted.
 Click on the proceed anyway button.

 Another small trick that you should try before pulling the big guns is using URL shortening service.
-Try this one from Google.
+Try this website for URL shortening.

 How do proxy websites work?